Tucker459/conair/notes.md

 Set Map Tasks Parallel Execution to True
 Compression of Data File - GZip
 Compression of Table - Sequence (Row Based), Parquet (Column Based), ORC (Column Based)

+Testing out queries based on Storage format of the table.
+Parquet seemed to give the biggest leap in performance since it's column based and the queries that I need to run only use a few of the columns.

+Used common-table-expressions, aggregate, and group-by functions to answer the two questions.

+### Group 2 Tasks

+Used common-table-expressions, aggregate functions, group-by, and window functions to answers the three questions.

+### Group 3 Tasks

+Using common-table-expressions, aggregate functions, group-by, and window functions to answer one question.